AWS IAM Best Practices – Least Privilege & MFA

 • Define conditions under which IAM policies allow access to a resource.

-• Conditions would help provide finer access control to the AWS services and resources for e.g. access limited to a specific IP range or allowing only encrypted requests for uploads to S3 buckets etc.
+• Conditions would help provide finer access control to the AWS services and resources for e.g. access limited to a specific IP range, requiring TLS for all requests, allowing only encrypted requests for uploads to S3 buckets, or restricting access to specific AWS services like CloudFormation.

 Auditing – Monitor activity in the AWS account